 Healthy bento sets

 As its name suggests, Lean Bento gives the traditional Japanese bento (home-packed meal) a healthy makeover.
-Customise your own bento (from S$11.95) by picking a protein, which ranges from chicken to salmon to tempeh (fermented soyabean), followed by your favourite complex carbohydrates, additional add-ons and salad greens.
-There are brunch options like the vegetarian sunshine flatbread pizza (S$10.85), protein cookies (S$4.95), waffles (S$3.95) and muffins (S$3.95) that are available all day.
+Customise your own bento by picking a protein, which ranges from chicken to salmon to tempeh (fermented soyabean), followed by your favourite complex carbohydrates, additional add-ons and salad greens.
+There are also brunch options like the vegetarian sunshine flatbread pizza, protein cookies, waffles and muffins that are available all day.

 Mon-Fri 10am-9pm; Sat & Sun 10am-6pm.